Dispelling myths about ADHD | Inclusive Emloyers

 As a result, girls with ADHD tend not to get diagnosed as often and their symptoms sometimes get confused with anxiety or depression.
 Women with ADHD face the same feelings of being overwhelmed and exhausted as men with ADHD commonly feel.
 As a result of this gender bias, many women may go undiagnosed for the rest of their life.
 The good news is that there is an increasing awareness about ADHD symptoms in women, with more visibility and access to resources.

 Unfortunately, there is not enough research that is specific to ADHD amongst the genderqueer population, or the LGBTQ+ community.
-However, the neurodivergent LGBTQ+ community is very active online, and this article from ADDitude provides heartfelt testimonials from the Neuroqueer (a junction of the words neurodivergent and queer) community.
+However, the neurodivergent LGBTQ+ community is very active online, and the article ADHD and Queerness: Living in the Neuroqueer Intersection from ADDitude provides heartfelt testimonials from the Neuroqueer (a junction of the words neurodivergent and queer) community.

 People with ADHD just need to try harder